NavidKhezrian/ShapE-ImageTo3D-HPC/README.md

    Replace `<image_name>` with the name of your image (without the `.png` extension).
 The output 3D model will be saved in the `output` directory.

 ### Example
-To run the pipeline with an image named `example.png`, execute:
+To run the pipeline with an image named `apple`, execute:
 ```bash
 sbatch job.sh apple
 ```
-The resulting 3D model will be saved in the `output/example/` directory.
+The resulting 3D model will be saved in the `output/apple/` directory.

 ## Files Overview
 - `main.py`: Contains the main script for converting images to 3D models.